LabOnoM/LabOnoM.github.io/_posts/2025-06-08-how-to-encode-barcode-in-stereo-seq.md

 ---
-title: 'How to encode barcode in stereo-seq'
+title: 'How to decode CID into barcode in stereo-seq?'
 lang: en
 license: true
 aside: